websitegenii/gutenberg/packages/style-engine/README.md

 */
 ```

-The default block style support can be extended by passing metadata in the options.
+The default block style support definitions can be extended by passing metadata in the options.

 ```php
 $block_attributes =  array(